-The Bitcoin code is embedded with a hard supply limit of 21 million coins.
-New Bitcoin is created through mining as block rewards.
-Miners do the work of maintaining and securing the Bitcoin ledger and as a reward; the system sends them new Bitcoin.
+Embedded in the Bitcoin code is a hard supply limit of 21 million coins.
+New Bitcoin is released through mining as block rewards.
+Miners do the work of maintaining and securing the Bitcoin ledger; as a reward, they receive newly minted Bitcoin.

-However, about every four years, the mining reward is halved–hence “the Halving.”
-Each halving reduces the rate of new Bitcoin entering into the supply until no more new Bitcoins are created at all in the year 2140.
+However, about every four years, the reward for mining is halved–hence “the halving.”
+Each halving reduces the rate of new Bitcoin entering into the supply, until no more new Bitcoin is created at all in the year 2140.

 A brief history

 - 2009 – Bitcoin mining rewards start at 50 BTC per block